 The non-employee directors meet regularly in executive sessions outside the presence of management.
 Mr. Chaney serves as the Chairman of the board of directors.
 Among other things, the Chairman provides feedback to the Chief Executive Officer on executive sessions and facilitates discussion among the independent directors outside of meetings of the board of directors.
 The Chief Executive Officer is responsible for the day-to-day management of our Company and the development and implementation of our Company's strategy.
-Our board of directors directors of Chief Executive Officer and Chairman contributes to an efficient and effective board.
+Our board of directors currently believes that separating the roles of Chief Executive Officer and Chairman contributes to an efficient and effective board.
 Our board of directors does not have a current requirement that the roles of Chief Executive Officer and Chairman of the board be either combined or separated, because the board currently believes it is in the best interests of our Company to make this determination based on the position and direction of our Company and the constitution of the board and management team.
-From time to time, the board will evaluate whether the roles of Chief Executive Officer and Chairman is in the best interest of our stockholders at this time.
+From time to time, the board will evaluate whether the roles of Chief Executive Officer and Chairman of the board should be combined or separated.
+The board has determined that having separate roles of our Company's Chief Executive Officer and Chairman is in the best interest of our stockholders at this time.